What to expect on DANB exam day

 Completing the exam

 When you complete the exam, raise your hand to indicate to the exam proctor that you’ve finished.
 Once you leave the exam room, you’ll receive confirmation paperwork from Pearson VUE.
 You will receive an email within one to three business days with your exam results, which you can view in your online DANB account.
-DANB will mail the exam results and any earned certificates within two to three weeks after the exam.
+DANB will also mail your exam results and any earned certificates two to four weeks after the exam.

 Preparing for DANB Exams

 One of the most frequently asked questions DANB receives is “How do I study for a DANB exam?”
-While there is no one-size-fits-all approach to studying for a DANB exam, we do have several tips for finding the right plan for you.
+While there is no one-size-fits-all approach to preparing for a DANB exam, we have several tips for finding the right study plan for you.
+You can also download DANB's free study guides, which are available for all three CDA component exams (RHS, ICE, and GC).

 The Pearson VUE website also has some helpful information and videos about what to expect on exam day.